scroll.internal.rpa

 This automaton will always start in state scroll.internal.rpa.RolePlayingAutomaton.Start, so hook in there.

-Final state is always scroll.internal.rpa.RolePlayingAutomaton.Stop, that will terminate the actor system for this akka.actor.FSM.
+Final state is always scroll.internal.rpa.RolePlayingAutomaton.Stop, which terminates the internal loop.

 Use the factory method RolePlayingAutomaton.Use to gain an instance of your specific FSM, e.g.: